openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 ## Supported Things

-- **pingdevice:** Detects device presence by using ICMP pings, arp pings and dhcp packet sniffing.
+- **pingdevice:** Detects device presence by using ICMP pings, ARP pings and DHCP packet sniffing.
 - **servicedevice:** Detects device presence by scanning for a specific open tcp port.
 - **speedtest:** Monitors available bandwidth for upload and download.